-Academic scholarships pay for part or full resident tuition.
-All students receiving an academic scholarship will be required to complete a minimum number of credit hours each semester and maintain a certain GPA.
-These requirements are set by the Scholarship Office and are stated plainly on the scholarship contract.
+Academic scholarships (waivers) pay for part or all of resident tuition.
+Please note that these scholarships are only for Utah residents.
+All students receiving an academic scholarship will be required to complete a minimum number of credit hours each semester and maintain a set GPA.
+These requirements are set by the scholarship office and are stated on the scholarship contract.
 It is the responsibility of the student to understand and maintain these requirements.
-Questions should be directed to the Scholarship Office.
+Questions or concerns should be directed to the scholarship office.